Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 When mapping a drive to a device that's a floppy disk drive (flagged as such by the driver), the next drive will be mapped as its ghost drive if all of the following is true:

 - The drive being mapped is not H:.
 - The next drive letter is free (unassigned).
+In MSX-DOS 1 mode this condition is replaced by the following one: the next drive letter is assigned to the same driver (but not assigned to any device).
-- No other drive has been already assigned as ghost drive of a floppy disk (for any device on any driver).
+- No other drive has already been assigned as a ghost drive of a floppy disk (for any device on any driver).
-- (For DOS 1 mode only) The next drive letter is assigned to the same driver (but not assigned to any device).

 Unmapping a drive will also cause its associated ghost drive (if there's one) to be unmapped.
-Unmapping a ghost drive has no effect in the mapping of its main drive.
+Unmapping a ghost drive has no effect on the mapping of its main drive.

-See ["Floppy disks" in the user manual](Nextor%203.0%20User%20Manual.md#25-support-for-floppy-disks) for more details on how Nextor handles floppy disk drives.
+See _[2.5.
+Support for floppy disks](Nextor%203.0%20User%20Manual.md#25-support-for-floppy-disks)_ in the user manual for more details on how Nextor handles floppy disk drives.

 ### 3.13.
 Enable or disable the Z80 access mode for a driver (_Z80MODE, 7Dh)